data301-2020-winter1/course-project-group_6002/README.md

 - Brian Su: Computer science major who took this course for credit and is now in love with Pyhon and Pandas (not so much for data just yet; the excel scar remains)
 - Spandan Biswar: one sentence about you!
-- Kirti Mahato: Psychology major who nearly dropped the course because of the first lab but I'm currently loving this course.
+- Kirti Mahato: Psychology major

 ## References